jp-chl/66DaysOfGo/challenge/week03/day19/README.md

 ---

-Today, I've started a new series related to Design Patterns with Go.
+Today, I've started a new series related to Design Patterns with Go, starting with the creational ones.

 ---